-SECTION 2 DEFINITIONS & SCHEDULES OF CHARGES ITEM NO. Th (a) (b) WATER FOR VESSELS The following charges will be made for furnishing water to vessels berthed at terminals for ships stores subject to this tariff.
-RATE 2020 2021 2022 2023 2024 2025 2026 2026 2027 2028 2029 First 1,000 gallons \$93.15 996.81 999.72 \$102.73 \$105.82 \$109.00 \$112.28 \$115.66 \$115.66 \$115.66 \$115.66 \$115.66 \$115.66 \$115.66 \$1.15 240 (b WHARFAGE Wharfage is the charge assessed against any freight, cargo, goods placed in a transit shed or on a wharf, or passing through, over or under a wharf or Municipal Terminal; or transferred between vessels, or loaded to or unloaded from a vessel at a wharf, regardless of whether or not a wharf is used.
-Wharfage is solely the charge for use of wharf and does not include handling, sorting, piling of freight or charges for any other services.
-APPLICATION: Wharfarge rates named in this tariff will be charged for all merchandise received over the Municipal Docks or Municipal Terminal of the Port of Alaska and will be in addition to all other charges made under the provisions of this tariff, EXCEPT: No wharfage shall be charged to ship's gear, such as strongback, lines, hatch covers, walking boards, etc., placed on wharf during unloading operations.
-Fuel handled over wharf will not be considered as ship's stores and will be subject to wharfage and other charges that may be incurred.
-OVERSIDE: Full wharfage named herein will be charged to merchandise discharged or loaded overside of vessel directly to or from another vessel or to the water when vessel is berthed at wharf.
-250 (Continued on next page) ISSU ED: 01/01/2020 EFFECTIVE: 01/ /01/2020
+SECTION 2 DEFINITIONS & SCHEDULES OF CHARGES ITEM NO. Th (a) (b) WATER FOR VESSELSme following charges will be made for furnishing water to vessels berthed at terminals for ships stores subject to this tariff.RATE2020202120222023202420252026202720282029First 1,000 gallons\$93.15\$96.81\$99.72\$102.73\$105.82\$109.00\$112.28\$115.66\$115.66Each Additional 1,000 gallons or fraction\$6.21\$6.45\$6.65\$6.85\$7.05\$7.27\$7.49\$7.71\$7.71thereofThe above charges include the service of Port personnel to hook-up and disconnect hoses.
+The Port will furnish on request a maximum of 100 feet of 2-1/2 inch hose suitable for dispensing potable water.
+240 (b WHARFAGE •) Wharfage is the charge assessed against any freight, cargo, goods placed in a transit shed or on a wharf, or passing through, over or under a wharf or Municipal Terminal; or transferred between vessels, or loaded to or unloaded from a vessel at a wharf, regardless of whether or not a wharf is used.
+Wharfage is solely the charge for use of wharf and does not include handling, sorting, piling of freight or charges for any other services. •) APPLICATION: • Wharfage rates named in this tariff will be charged for all merchandise received over the Municipal Docks or Municipal Terminal of the Port of Alaska and will be in addition to all other charges made under the provisions of this tariff, EXCEPT: • No wharfage shall be charged to ship's gear, such as strongback, lines, hatch covers, walking boards, etc., placed on wharf during unloading operations.
+Fuel handled over wharf will not be considered as ship's stores and will be subject to wharfage and other charges that may be incurred. • OVERSIDE: Full wharfage named herein will be charged to merchandise discharged or loaded overside of vessel directly to or from another vessel or to the water when vessel is berthed at wharf.
+250 (Continued on next page) 01/2025 12201 ED: 01/01/2025 EFFECTIVE: 01/0 01/2025

 SECTION 2 DEFINITIONS & SCHEDULE OF CHARGES ITEM NO.

 WHARFAGE (Continued)

 (d) OVERSTOWED CARGO:

 Overstowed cargo destined for discharging at another port will be exempt of wharfage charges, provided such cargo is immediately reloaded to depart of the same vessel.

 (e) MINIMUM CHARGE:

 See Item 220.

 (f) SCHEDULE OF RATES:

 Except as otherwise specifically provided, rates are in cents per ton.

 (g) TRANSSHIPPED CARGO:

 Transshipped cargo shall be taken as a single through movement and shall be included only one time for purposes of determining the wharfage rate.

 (h) SECURITY SURCHARGE:

 Notwithstanding any other schedule of charges, the Port shall assess a security surcharge according to the amount of cargo, non-cargo goods, and passengers crossing the Port facilities.
 See Item 270.
 250

-ED: 01/01/2020 EFFECTIVE: 01/0
+ISSUE D: 01/01/2025 EFFECTIVE: 01/0 1/2025